 Coronavirus cases rise to 30, man from Ghaziabad tests positive; India-EU summit being rescheduled

-A man from Ghaziabad with a recent travel history to Iran has tested positive for novel coronavirus in Ghaziabad, taking the total number of cases in the country to 30 as the government on Thursday asked states to form rapid response teams at district, block and village levels.
+A man from Ghaziabad with a recent travel history to Iran has tested positive for novel coronavirus, taking the total number of such cases in the country to 30 as the government on Thursday asked states to form rapid response teams at district, block and village levels.
 In some relief for Telangana, blood samples of two persons from the state which were sent to the National Institute of Virology (NIV) in Pune for confirmation tested negative.

+Telangana Health Minister E Rajender said the samples were of a man who came from Italy and a sanitary worker at an IT company.
+He said a software professional from the state working in Bengaluru who tested positive is suspected to have contracted it in Dubai and his condition is improving.
+The man is currently undergoing treatment at the state-run Gandhi hospital in Hyderabad.

 It also said that India has imposed additional visa restrictions on people travelling from or having visited Italy and South Korea, making it mandatory for them to submit certificate of having tested negative for COVID-19 from laboratories authorised by the health authorities of their countries.
 This will come into effect from 0000 hrs of March 10 and is a temporary measure till cases of novel coronavirus subside, the ministry said in a travel advisory.